velio-io/collet/docs/syntax.md

   these values will be used to spin up a thread.
 That sequence can be either a `:range` with `:start`, `:end` and `:step` properties or you can provide a path to some collection in the pipeline state - `:items`.
 In the task itself you can refer to that value with the `:$parallel/item` keyword.
-- `:return` (optional): specifies what part of the data should be treated as an task output.
-You can point it to the specific part of the task state that should be treated as an output.
+- `:return` (optional): specifies what part of the data should be treated as a task output.

-The value of the `:return` key should be a "path vector" (think of it as a vector for `get-in` Clojure function).
+The value of the `:return` key should be a "path vector" or "Select DSL" (think of it as a vector for `get-in` Clojure function).
 It might look like this:

 ```clojure
 ;; Here we're drilling down in the task state